Do You Have What It Takes to Become a Respiratory Therapist?

 Is it your dream to become part of the health care industry and care for patients who are having a hard time breathing?
 If so, you may want to choose to become a respiratory therapist.

 This article will get you acquainted with some of the most important things you need to know about being a respiratory therapist, such as how to get training and the various duties you might have to carry out.
-While we don’t currently offer this program at Fremont College, we do have a number of great career programs available in the healthcare or wellness field.
-To learn about the different healthcare options available at Fremont College please check out our healthcare programs page here or simply fill out the form on this page.
+While we don’t currently offer this program at Fremont University, we do have a number of great career programs available in the healthcare or wellness field.
+To learn about the different healthcare options available at Fremont University please check out our healthcare programs page here or simply fill out the form on this page.

 Individuals Respiratory Therapists Might Take Care Of